29 May 21:00 – 23:00 online Karaoke party with Matteo Marangoni and Davide Tidoni

 Works by: Wen Chin Fu, Matteo Marangoni, Daniël Siegersma, Davide Tidoni

 Online exhibition design: Jean-Baptiste Castel, Nuel van Gelder de Neufville

 In the hit single from 1981 Mick Jones of UK band The Clash infects us with an earworm: “If I go there will be trouble, if I stay it will be double”.
 Is the song really about an unhappy love story, or is the question pressed by the punk rocker hinting to something else?

 This exhibition starts as an anthropological investigation and ends in a series of playful rituals engaging with our senses through song and food.
 Questions around identity and migration are viewed through the individual experiences of members of the international artist community in The Hague.
-Tensions experienced while living in transition between places and cultures serve as fuel for three new works.
+Tensions experienced while living in transition between places and cultures serve as fuel for a series of new works.